inference-labs-inc/JSTprove/docs/benchmarking.md

 > **Status:** This benchmarking flow is **experimental/untested** and may change or break.
 > Expect rough edges, missing counters, and occasional CLI/flag churn.
 Please open issues with logs if you hit problems.

-This page explains how to benchmark JSTprove across three tracks:
+This page explains how to benchmark JSTprove across four tracks:

 - **LeNet (fixed model)** — runs the same LeNet model/inputs used in the Quickstart.
 - **Depth sweep** — synthetic CNNs that vary the number of conv blocks at fixed input size.
 - **Breadth sweep** — synthetic CNNs at fixed depth with varying input height/width.
+- **Specific models** — benchmark individual ONNX models from the registry (similar to pytest model selection).

 Each run logs **one JSON object per phase per iteration** to a JSONL file so you can slice/plot later.